+Why is it so important to find the best cribs?
 One of the only times that you will leave your baby unattended is while your little one sleeps.
-Because of this, it is absolutely vital that you choose a safe baby crib.
+Because of this, it is absolutely vital that you select the safest baby crib for your child.

 Before we go further, let’s answer some of the most commonly asked questions regarding baby cribs.

 A crib is essentially a bed that is designed specifically for your baby.
 If you can imagine your own bed but enclosed in an open-topped cage, you will have a rough idea of how a baby crib looks.

 How long will your baby use a crib for?

 Cribs are used for an average of 24 months.
 That said, the right time for your baby to move from a crib to a bed will vary from baby to baby.
 A sure sign that your baby is ready to make the next step is when your little one becomes noticeably too big for the crib or can escape with minimal effort.

 The majority of mothers look to buy baby cribs while they are still pregnant, just before the start of the third trimester.